 The successful author will have his/her paper published in a subsequent issue of the Ocean Yearbook.
 The Editors will constitute the judging panel, and may refer submitted papers for external peer reviewing.
 The Editors reserve the right to admit or reject any paper.

-The deadline for submissions is the end of the business day on 15 May 2020, with results being announced by 15 July 2020.
+The deadline for submissions is the end of day on 15 May 2021, with results being announced by 15 July 2021.
 Papers should be submitted electronically in Word or Wordperfect.
 All enquiries and paper submissions should be directed to the Co-Editor, Ocean Yearbook Editorial Office.

 EDITORS: Aldo Chircop, Scott Coffen-Smout and Moira L. McConnell

 Scott Coffen-Smout, Co-Editor

 Halifax, Nova Scotia